‘MEDICINAL MARIJUANA’ IS BEING USED AS A SMOKESCREEN FOR ALLOWING RECREATIONAL DOPE

 Download this Briefing Paper

-Our MPs will also be voting on a private members bill from new Green MP Chloe Swarbrick which, while disguised as ‘medicinal marijuana’, is effectively a subtle legalisation of marijuana – a grow-your-own-dope bill with very little control or safeguards.
-Even the media has labelled it as such An individual can become a dope grower/dealer for a relative or friend.
-And the qualifying medical condition criteria is very wide and subjective.
+Fortunately, our MPs overwhelmingly rejected a private members bill from new Green MP Chloe Swarbrick which, while disguised as ‘medicinal marijuana’, was effectively a subtle legalisation of marijuana – a grow-your-own-dope bill with very little control or safeguards.

-Defining medicine through political means undermines national medicine drug approval systems which protects all New Zealanders from dangerous, ineffective, and fraudulent drugs.
+National medicine drug approval systems protect all New Zealanders from dangerous, ineffective, and fraudulent drugs, while approving drugs that are proved to be effective and safe.

 WHAT DOES THE RESEARCH SHOW?